You don’t have to carry this alone

 Portrait of Albert Sobilo, integrative counsellor, seated indoors in natural light.

-I work with adults in both English and Polish, and I am committed to providing culturally sensitive and accessible counselling.
+I work with adults in both English and Polish, and I am committed to offering culturally sensitive and accessible counselling.
 While loss and bereavement remain central to my work, I also support people navigating life transitions, illness, questions of identity, and experiences of disconnection, always placing the therapeutic relationship at the heart of what we do together.

 You can find more about how I work and what counselling with me might be like by clicking the button below.